The-Alpha-Project/Alpha-Launcher/README.md

 Need node v14+ and npm v6+.

 ## Build
-To build the project rim:
+To build the project run:

 ```bash
 npm install